Author Krakauer wins order for release of rape case records - WDEF

 The judge ordered the records not to be released until May 23, to give enough time for another appeal by the commissioner’s office to the Montana Supreme Court.

-If an appeal is filed,, the release of the documents’ release will be put on hold.
+If an appeal is filed, the release of the documents will be put on hold.

-Montana University System spokeswoman Blair Fjeseth did not immediately return a telephone message seeking comment.
+Montana University System spokeswoman Blair Fjeseth said a decision has not yet been made on whether to appeal.
+A court document filed Friday by Christian’s attorney left open the possibility.

+It asked the judge to modify his order to include attorney’s fees, and asked Menahan to delay the new order “pending exhaustion of any timely filed appeals.”

 Menahan’s order was first reported by the Missoulian.